 Phase II: Early Career Development

 During the second and third year of the program, the fellow is expected to pursue original research in one of two forms: 1) scientific laboratory research, or 2) clinical investigation.
-In the first year of the fellowship, the fellow discusses goals for scholarly activities with both his/her mentor and the PD/APD to determine which path the fellow wishes to pursue and what strategy is most appropriate for them given their background, past experience and long-term career goals
+In the first year of the fellowship, the fellow discusses goals for scholarly activities with both his/her mentor and the PD/APD to determine which path the fellow wishes to pursue and what strategy is most appropriate for them given their background, past experience and long-term career goals.
+A list of fellow publications and projects can be found here.

 Our first fellow completed fellowship training in 2010.